 That clause has been removed from the 2013 version, which has been posted by the Electoral Commission as the party's new, official rules.

-Next story in Political: Treaty bills making progress
+Next story in Politics: Treaty bills making progress

 Copyright © 2014, Radio New Zealand